slerman12/Help-me/2-Opposing-views.md

 My grandpa gave me his electric razor when I was in high school.
 It was the first razor I ever had and the only one I'd ever used through high school and college.

-In that 2017 summer, before I started the Dupilumab, my mom and I celebrated my graduation from college ("uni," in European-speak) by going to Europe, and my razor broke in the luggage.
+In that 2017 summer, before I started the Dupilumab, my mom and I celebrated my graduation from college ("uni," in European-speak) by going to Europe, and my razor broke in the luggage, like a gentle omen of what was to come.

 Later that summer, after having started the Dupilumab, I started growing out my beard and mustache for the first time, in my life, entirely independently... while living in the House on May St...